 Confirm that a "Call connection test successfully complete" information box appears.
 Note the parameter "CSQ"; this is an important indication of the signal strength with the antenna in the current position.

-3.8.6 Making a test call (test SMS network)
+3.9.6 Making a test call (test SMS network)

 This test confirms the logger can communicate using outgoing SMS messages over the cellular network.
+(See important note in section 1.8 about SMS use).